tf-encrypted/tf-encrypted/docs/CONTRIBUTING.md

 - [Writing documentation](#writing-documentation)
 - [Reporting a bug](#reporting-a-bug)

-Please visit the [installation instructions](/INSTALL.md) for help on setting up for development.
+Please visit the [installation instructions](./INSTALL.md) for help on setting up for development.

 # Submitting a Pull Request

-To contribute, [fork](https://help.github.com/articles/fork-a-repo/) `tf-encrypted`, commit your changes, and [open a pull request](https://help.github.com/articles/using-pull-requests/).
+To contribute, [fork](https://help.github.com/articles/fork-a-repo/) TF Encrypted, commit your changes, and [open a pull request](https://help.github.com/articles/using-pull-requests/).

 While you may be asked to make changes to your submission during the review process, we will work with you on this and suggest changes.
 Consider giving us [push rights to your branch](https://help.github.com/articles/allowing-changes-to-a-pull-request-branch-created-from-a-fork/) so we can potentially also help via commits.